JackHughes90/BookLab/frontend/README.md

-# Whale Spotting Frontend
+# BookLab Frontend

-Welcome to the Whale Spotting frontend app!
+Welcome to the BookLab frontend app!
 This is a React application that talks to the backend API.

 ## Quickstart